Aquaculture of salmonids: Genetic modification

 Salmon have been genetically modified in laboratories so they can grow faster.
-A company, Aqua Bounty Farms, has developed a modified Atlantic salmon which grows nearly twice as fast (yielding a fully grown fish at 16–18 months rather than 30), and is more disease resistant, and cold tolerant.
+A company, AquaBounty Technologies, has developed a modified Atlantic salmon which grows nearly twice as fast (yielding a fully grown fish at 16–18 months rather than 30), and is more disease resistant, and cold tolerant.
 It also requires 10% less food.
 This was achieved using a chinook salmon gene sequence affecting growth hormones, and a promoter sequence from the ocean pout affecting antifreeze production.
 Normally, salmon produce growth hormones only in the presence of light.
 The modified salmon does not switch growth hormone production off.
 The company first submitted the salmon for FDA approval in 1996.
-In 2015, FDA has approved the AquAdvantage Salmon for commercial production.
+In 2015, the FDA approved the AquAdvantage salmon for commercial production.
 A concern with transgenic salmon is what might happen if they escape into the wild.
 One study, in a laboratory setting, found that modified salmon mixed with their wild cohorts were aggressive in competing, but ultimately failed.